ARMmbed/utest/README.md

 There are two test case handlers:

-1. `void case_handler_t(void)`: Executes once, if setup succeeded,
+1. `void case_handler_t(void)`: Executes once, if the case setup succeeded,
-1. `control_flow_t case_control_flow_handler_t(const size_t repeat_count)`: Executes as many times as you specify.
+1. `control_flow_t case_control_flow_handler_t(const size_t repeat_count)`: Executes as many times as you specify, if the case setup succeeded.

 Returning `CONTROL_FLOW_REPEAT` from your test case handler tells the test harness to repeat the test handler.
-You can use the `repeat_count` to decide when to stop.
+You can use the `repeat_count` (starts counting at zero) to decide when to stop.
 Please note that the setup and teardown handlers will not be called on repeated test cases!

 To specify a test case you must wrap it into a `Case` class: `Case("mandatory description", case_handler)`.
 You may override the setup, teardown and failure handlers in this wrapper class as well.

 For asynchronous test cases, you must use the `AsyncCase` class and specify a timeout: `AsyncCase("mandatory description", case_handler, 200)`.
 To validate your callback, you must call `Harness::validate_callback()` in your asynchronous callback before the timeout fires.

+Keep in mind that you can only validate a callback once.
+If you need to wait for several callbacks, you need to write your own helper function that validates the expected callback only when all your custom callbacks arrived.
+Such highly custom functionality is purposefully not part of this test harness, but can be achieved externally with additional user code.

 ### Failure Handlers